-I completed my Trainer Enablement as a SAFe Remote Trainer.
+I also completed my Trainer Enablement as a SAFe Remote Trainer.
 After eight months of facilitating remotely, I found the material helpful to fill gaps and I guess to act as a convincer that “Yes!
 I CAN facilitate remotely!”.
-This message is more for me and my inner monologue than for anyone else.
+This message is more for me and my inner monologue than for anyone else by the way.
 As I initially ‘adapted’ to remote training, there was a big part of me that didn’t believe it was as good as live face to face training.
 It was only after I looked for the ways that remote training could be BETTER than face to face that I adopted it fully.
-Because, let’s face it, we CAN learn remotely – in fact many people learn better remotely, and the tools and techniques that are available right at our fingertips can enhance the learning experience.
-Also, and it’s a wrench to say this, it’s going to be some time (if ever) that we are going to be able to fill a room full of people and stand around walls with post-it notes.
+Because, let’s face it, we CAN learn remotely – in fact many people learn better remotely.
+And the tools and techniques that are available right at our fingertips can enhance the learning experience.
+Also, and it’s a wrench to say this, it’s going to be some time (if ever) that we are going to be able to fill a room full of people and stand around walls with post-it notes

 What am I working on?